-Gone With the Wind Itinerary
+Gone with the Wind Itinerary

-Also affiliated with the Atlanta History Center is the Margaret Mitchell House or “The Dump,” as its namesake lovingly called her Midtown apartment.
+Atlanta History Center features the largest collection of Civil War memorabilia in the country.
+Also affiliated with the Atlanta History Center is the Margaret Mitchell House at Atlanta History Center Midtown, or “The Dump” as Mitchell lovingly called her Midtown apartment.
 The museum includes the restored rooms where most of “Gone With the Wind” was penned, complete with Mitchell’s writing desk, period furnishings and original leaded glass windows.

 Other places of interest in and around Atlanta